English Goldendoodle Doodle Temperament

 - Enroll in a puppy kindergarten class to redirect some of the energy.

-- Evaluate the whole family’s methods of interactions and corrections and make sure that all are consistent and clear.
+- Evaluate the whole family’s methods of interactions and corrections, and make sure that all are consistent and clear.

 Flight Instinct Period (4 - 8 Months)

-“Fly like an Eagle, into the wind”
+“Fly like an eagle, into the wind”

 Your cute little puppy has been following you around for weeks now.
 He has been aware of where you are and would stay pretty close.
-During this period that same cute little puppy will decide that he is ready to go solo and take off running quicker than lightening.
+During this period that same cute little puppy will decide that he is ready to go solo and take off running quicker than lightning.
 During this time, teaching the puppy that he must stay close by or come when called is critical.
 The failure to do this will result in a dog that will not be reliable to come or to stay close by as an adult and very well could lead the dog into a life or death situation.